The inside scoop for real!

 After spending my freshman summer in Academic Village, and my fall and spring in Towers, I’ve grown to know a lot about campus housing and have friends residing in just about all the different living communities.
 Academic Village is awesome to live in.
 You have close access to the pool and the gym, but parking can, at times, be a task.
 Academic Village houses the majority of freshman students (Nike, Hercules, and Neptune), but it can be a bit of a hike to campus classes and during the hotter months, that sort of stinks.

-Then there is Libra, which is in a great location on campus, but the rooms are shared – and while living with a roommate in your actual bedroom is probably the norm for college life, having a room to yourself is also pretty awesome (ie: Towers, Lake Claire, and Nike are single bedroom, apartment style).
+Then there is Libra, which is in a great location on campus, but the rooms are shared – and while living with a roommate in your actual bedroom is probably the norm for college life, having a room to yourself is also pretty awesome (ie: Towers, Lake Claire, and Nike are single bedroom, apartment-style).

-Perks of Living in a Dorm
+Perks of Living in a Campus Dorm

 I was lucky enough to live in the Nike apartment dorm during my Summer B term and in Neptune during my Fall/Spring term.
-In Nike, I had my own room, kitchen and living room so I felt like I had plenty of space for my things and it made the transition from home easier.
+In Nike, I had my own room, kitchen, and living room so I felt like I had plenty of space for my things and it made the transition from home easier.
 In Neptune, I didn’t have my own kitchen and living room, but there was a community area on my floor with both and I was also able to meet so many people in the common area; which I loved.
 Apartments don’t have these perks; meaning that living in this sort of dorm made me so much more social.
 I’m still friends with many of my hallmates.

-Nike, Neptune, Hercules, Libra, and Apollo are all on the south side of campus and within five minutes of the RWC, All Knights Study, the UCF Health Center and 63 South, so if you have a meal plan, it is very convenient and I loved being so close to these three prime locations on campus.
+Nike, Neptune, Hercules, Libra, and Apollo are all on the south side of campus and within five minutes of the RWC, All Knights Study, the UCF Health Center, and 63 South, so if you have a meal plan, it is very convenient and I loved being so close to these three prime locations on campus.
 (You may want to check out our blog on meal plans here.)
-Lake Claire and Towers are on the north side and are closer to classroom buildings, the CFE Arena, and the small gym, so if you want to choose a dorm in terms of location, let this be your guide.
+Lake Claire and Towers are on the north side and are closer to classroom buildings, the Addition Financial Arena, and the small gym, so if you want to choose a dorm in terms of location, let this be your guide.

 Living in a dorm freshman year was a great decision for me.
-It made me feel more a part of the university.
+It made me feel more like a part of the university.
 Most freshmen don’t have cars so being off campus can be a real pain when trying to get to classes on time.
 Being able to roll out of bed and walk to class, without having to worry about parking and getting some exercise in are definitely perks.